Space Maintainers for Children in Ottawa

 What to Expect During Placement

-Before the appointment, we examine your child's mouth, take X-rays to assess permanent tooth development, and discuss which type of space maintainer will work best.
+We examine your child's mouth, take X-rays to assess permanent tooth development, and discuss which type of space maintainer will work best.
 We also talk through sedation options based on your child's anxiety level and whether other treatments are needed during the same visit.

 Sedation & Preparation